MrFranksJr/password-generator/README.md

 The following were the base requirements of the assignment:
 * Create a simple button to generate 2 passwords on the screen
 * Create the entire thing 'from scratch', even though we are given a base array with all the characters.
 I did use this template as a basis.
 Also the design template was given.
 As my focus is mainly coding, and I thought the design was quite nice, I decided to follow this.
-* Each of the passwords should be 15 characters long
+* Each of the passwords should be 15 characters long<br>
 ![base requirements](https://github.com/MrFranksJr/MrFranksJr/blob/main/assets/password-generator/base-requirements.png)

 The following were the stretch goals of the assignment:
 * Ability to customize the pw length
 * Add copy-on-click functionality
-* Toggling to include or not include certain types of characters
+* Toggling to include or not include certain types of characters<br>
 ![Stretch goals](https://github.com/MrFranksJr/MrFranksJr/blob/main/assets/password-generator/stretch-goals.png)